fineanmol/plant-tree/README.md

-🌱 Updated on Wed, 23 Jul 2025 15:39:49 GMT
+🌿 Updated on Wed, 23 Jul 2025 19:25:14 GMT

-> "The best error message is the one that never shows up."
+> "Any fool can write code that a computer can understand."